Understand the guest configuration feature of Azure Policy

 - Environment settings

-To audit the state of machines in your environment, including machines in Azure and Arc Connected Machines, review the following details.
+To manage the state of machines in your environment, including machines in Azure and Arc-enabled servers, review the following details.

 Deploy requirements for Azure virtual machines

-To audit settings inside a machine, a virtual machine extension is enabled and the machine must have a system-managed identity.
-The extension downloads applicable policy assignment and the corresponding configuration definition.
-The identity is used to authenticate the machine as it reads and writes to the Guest Configuration service.
-The extension isn't required for Arc Connected Machines because it's included in the Arc Connected Machine agent.
+To manage settings inside a machine, a virtual machine extension is enabled and the machine must have a system-managed identity.
+The extension downloads applicable guest configuration assignment and the corresponding dependencies.
+The identity is used to authenticate the machine as it reads and writes to the guest configuration service.
+The extension isn't required for Arc-enabled servers because it's included in the Arc Connected Machine agent.

 Limits set on the extension

-To limit the extension from impacting applications running inside the machine, the Guest Configuration isn't allowed to exceed more than 5% of CPU.
+To limit the extension from impacting applications running inside the machine, the guest configuration agent isn't allowed to exceed more than 5% of CPU.
 This limitation exists for both built-in and custom definitions.
-The same is true for the Guest Configuration service in Arc Connected Machine agent.
+The same is true for the guest configuration service in Arc Connected Machine agent.

-Inside the machine, the Guest Configuration client uses local tools to run the audit.
+Inside the machine, the guest configuration agent uses local tools to perform tasks.